-Wilson Lake Campground is a proposed fee site.
+Wilson Lake Campground is an expanded amenity fee site.
 It is an eight-site campground located 1.5 miles north of Hazelton, Idaho.
 It meets the FLREA expanded amenity requirements, see Table 2.
-The sites will see consistent use spring - fall.
+The sites will see consistent use spring-fall.
 The campground was constructed in 2023.
-Wilson Lake provides opportunities for motorized and non-motorized water-based recreation as well as wildlife watching and birding.
+Wilson Lake provides opportunities for motorized and non-motorized water-based recreation, as well as wildlife and bird watching.